Jennifer Lepard is CEO/President of the Alzheimer's Association Michigan Chapter and Co-Chair of the Michigan Dementia Coalition.

 Issue Areas: Dementia 101, Caregiving

-Brenda Roberts is Director of Quality Assurance and Education for the Michigan Assisted Living Association, care partner for her husband, and a member of the MDC Steering Committee.
+Brenda Roberts is the Executive Director of the Michigan Assisted Living Association, Executive Director of the National Council of Dementia Minds, care partner for her husband Mark who has vascular dementia, and a member of the MDC Steering Committee.

 Topic: